Antony Auclair

-Antony Auclair (born May 28, 1993) is a Canadian professional American football tight end who is a free agent.
-He played university football at Université Laval, and was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2017.
+Antony Auclair (born May 28, 1993) is a Canadian former professional football player who was a tight end in the National Football League (NFL).
+He played university football at Université Laval, and was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2017, with whom he won Super Bowl LV in 2020.
+He also played in the NFL for the Houston Texans.

 Professional career

 Tampa Bay Buccaneers

 Auclair signed with the Tampa Bay Buccaneers as an undrafted free agent on May 1, 2017.
 He made the Buccaneers' 53-man roster as the only undrafted rookie on the team.
-He was also drafted by the Saskatchewan Roughriders in the 4th round, with the 30th overall pick, of the 2017 CFL Draft.
+He was also drafted by the Saskatchewan Roughriders in the 4th round, with the 30th overall pick, of the 2017 CFL draft.

 On November 5, 2019, Auclair was placed on injured reserve.

 Auclair re-signed with the Buccaneers on a one-year contract on March 18, 2020.
-He was placed on injured reserve on September 18, 2020 with a calf injury.
+He was placed on injured reserve on September 18, 2020, with a calf injury.
 He was activated on October 31.
 Auclair earned a Super Bowl championship when the Buccaneers defeated the Kansas City Chiefs by a score of 31–9 in Super Bowl LV.

 Houston Texans

 Auclair signed with the Houston Texans on April 14, 2021.
-He was released on August 31, 2021 and re-signed to the practice squad.
+He was released on August 31, 2021, and re-signed to the practice squad.
 On September 21, Auclair was signed to the active roster.
+In Week 5 of the 2021 season, he scored his first NFL touchdown against the New England Patriots on an 11–yard reception.

 On March 30, 2022, Auclair re-signed with the Texans.
 He was released on August 30, 2022.

 Tennessee Titans

-On October 31, 2022, Auclair was signed to the Tennessee Titans practice squad.
-He was waived from the practice squad on November 21, 2022.
+On October 31, 2022, Auclair signed with the Tennessee Titans' practice squad.
+Auclair was waived by the Titans on November 21.

+On February 1, 2024, Auclair announced his retirement from professional football.